10 Bridges to GIS software

 For larger areas of interest, requested images are still relatively difficult to work with: they may use different map projections, may spatially overlap, and their spatial resolution often depends on the spectral band.
 The gdalcubes package (Appel and Pebesma 2019) can be used to abstract from individual images and to create and process image collections as four-dimensional data cubes.

-The code below shows a minimal example to create a lower resolution (250m) maximum NDVI composite from the Sentinel-2 images returned by the previous STAC-API search.
+The code below shows a minimal example to create a lower resolution (250 m) maximum NDVI composite from the Sentinel-2 images returned by the previous STAC-API search.

 library(gdalcubes)